kazuki43zoo/mybatis-spring-native/README.md

 ## Known Limitations

-* Does not work to customize MyBatis components using configuration properties (prefixed with `mybatis.`), See https://github.com/kazuki43zoo/mybatis-spring-native/issues/13
+* May not work if you use a subclass of `MapperFactoryBean`, See https://github.com/kazuki43zoo/mybatis-spring-native/pull/32
 * Does not register nested types(hold on parameter and return type) to native hint(reflection hint)
 * Fail bean initializing when specify `@Transactional` on mapper interface, See https://github.com/kazuki43zoo/mybatis-spring-native/issues/29
 * etc ...